HMOs: what landlords need to know

 • 4.64 m2 for one child under the age of 10 years

-Any room of less than 4.64 m2 may not be used as sleeping accommodation.
-Landlords must notify the local housing authority of any room in the HMO with a floor area of less than 4.64 m2.
+Any room smaller than 4.64 m2 may not be used as sleeping accommodation.
+Landlords must tell their local housing authority of any room in the HMO with a floor area of less than 4.64 m2.

-In addition, local housing authorities are required to impose conditions specifying the maximum number of persons over 10 years of age and/or persons under 10 years of age who may occupy specified rooms provided in HMOs for sleeping accommodation.
-Local housing authorities have discretion to require higher standards within HMO licence conditions, but must not set lower standards than those set out above.
-There is Government guidance on the provisions.
+In addition, local housing authorities must set conditions that specify the maximum number of people aged over 10 and/or under 10 who can occupy any room used for sleeping in an HMO.
+They can apply higher standards within their HMO licence conditions, but they must not set standards lower than those listed above.

 Health and safety

-As a landlord you will need a gas safety certificate for the property, as well as an inspection of the electrics every five years, and to carry out a fire risk assessment.
-Things to consider:
+As a landlord, you'll need a gas safety certificate, an electrical inspection every five years, and a fire risk assessment for the property.

-• are fire doors fitted for escape routes?
+• are fire doors fitted on escape routes?

-• are communal clear so tenants can escape safely in the event of a fire?
+• are communal areas kept clear so tenants can escape safely in the event of a fire?

 What happens if a landlord doesn't have a compliant HMO?

-• knowingly permitting the HMO to be occupied by more persons or households than is authorised by the licence
+• knowingly allowing the HMO to be occupied by more people or households than is authorised by the licence

-• failing to comply with a condition of the licence such as a prohibition against occupation as sleeping accommodation
+• failing to comply with a licence condition, such as a rule preventing a room being used as a sleeping accommodation

 Using a letting agent